flagbug/YoutubeExtractor/readme.md

 The audio extraction code that is originally from [FlvExtract](http://moitah.net/) is licenced under the [GNU General Public License version 2 (GPLv2)](http://opensource.org/licenses/gpl-2.0)

+Files that are GPLv2 licensed are explicitely marked with the GPLv2 header at the top of the file.
+All other files are implicitely MIT licensed.

 ## Credits

 - [FlvExtract](http://moitah.net/) for extracting MP3 and AAC audio tracks out of flash files.